 We realize that transferring 5 files at once may simply use too much CPU time for some users.
 The quick way to reduce CPU usage is to change the

-Transfer up to X files simultaneously located in
+Transfer up to X files simultaneously setting located in

 Preferences > Transfers to a lower number* to suit your desired CPU load.
 You can also limit connections by server in Advanced Server Settings, located in